harlantwood/Enlightened_Structure/Software_Zero/index.md

 The versions that we release, even in alpha and beta, must be compelling: people want to use the software, and become its advocates.

-### 30 June 2012: limited private alpha

-- Crawl creative commons licensed websites into your own curated collections
-- Publish this collection to an appropriate subdomain, e.g. your-project.your-name.openyourproject.org
-- Remix the content as inspired
-- Each curator can edit independently, and merge in the edits they like from other curators' versions

 ### 2012

 - Compare two versions of a page to easily to see changes and additions